davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 Going one step further down the rabbit hole, in some contexts this value needs to have "0x" prepended ('0x366150CE').
 I've run across this in a key server search function.

-The key id is a shorthand method for referring to a particular key or key structure.
+The key id is a shorthand method for referring to a particular key or key certificate.
 The 8-character version is the primary mechanism for referring to a particular key.

 The Key ID of the Primary public key ('366150CE' in this case) is used to refer to some of its own subkeys, such as the associated private signing key, as well as the encryption subkey.